 ❏ Why employees don’t tell you what you need to know

-❏ How to give feedback remotely and cross-culturally
+❏ How to give really tough, honest and actionable feedback

 ❏ The difference between being a boss and being a coach